EmilyCalentar/myFirstRepo/README.md

-# myFirstRepo\n
+# myFirstRepo

-Learning github\n
+Learning github

-This will be my introduction to github.\n
+This will be my introduction to github.

 Wish me luck!
-D: \n
+D:

 :D